vanruesc/stay/README.md

 stay.addEventListener("navigate", function() {

-	alert("Page navigation has started.");
+	console.log("Page navigation has started.");

 });

 stay.addEventListener("receive", function(event) {

-	/* If autoUpdate is set to false, the programmer can
+	/* If autoUpdate is disabled, the programmer has to decide
-	 * decide when to update the page content.
+	 * when to update the page content.
+The update() method MUST
-	 * The response is the parsed JSON string from the server.
+	 * be called at some point to unlock the system!
 	 */

 	stay.update(event.response);